SirPscl/resolved_nuxt/README.md

 ## Apache config

 Add to the following to `/.htaccess`.
 It will redirect 404 to the index (where the nuxt router will handle them).
-And it will enable gzip compression.
+Furthermore it wiill enable compression and set expiry-times for all content.

 ```
+# Redirect 404 to main page
 ErrorDocument 404 /index.html

+# Enable compression
 <IfModule mod_deflate.c>
   AddOutputFilterByType DEFLATE application/javascript
   AddOutputFilterByType DEFLATE application/rss+xml